neuralmagic/deepsparse/README.md

 <img src="https://raw.githubusercontent.com/neuralmagic/deepsparse/main/docs/source/single-stream.png" alt="single stream diagram" />

-PRO TIP: It's highly optimized for minimum per-request latency, using all of the system's resources provided to it on every request it gets.
+Use Case: It's highly optimized for minimum per-request latency, using all of the system's resources provided to it on every request it gets.

 2 ⚡ Multi-stream scheduling: the throughput/asynchronous scenario, requests execute in parallel.